“A Different Kind” of Book Club at Bookshop Bivar

 The discussions are moderated by Timothy Basi, teacher of English and Italian and passionate lover of literature.

 The events are informal and free to attend.
+Check here what is the theme of the next session.

 Mirrors are incredibly common in literature, each work offers a totally different facet of the concept of the mirror.